-Coke addiction is a a conditioning develops after constantly consuming coke.
+Coke addiction is a condition that develops after constantly consuming Coke.
 Not the drug, but a carbonated soft drink produced by Coca-Cola with caffeine added.
-Coke drink is a dreadful mix of caffeine and sugar – perfect choice for ones, aiming to destroy their health.
-Caffeine immediately rises energy levels, so a person feels as if the the need to rest was covered, which actually isn’t.
+Coke drink is a dreadful mix of caffeine and sugar – a perfect choice for those, aiming to destroy their health.
+Caffeine immediately rises energy levels, so a person feels as if the need to rest was covered, which actually isn’t.

-Caffeine and sugar, united in Coca-Cola, increase the production of dopamine, the pleasure hormone and stimulate the pleasure centres of the brain.
+Caffeine and sugar, united in Coca-Cola, increase the production of dopamine, the pleasure hormone and stimulate the pleasure centers of the brain.

 Coke addiction is pretty similar to drug addiction as it arises precisely because they intensively stimulate this reward circuit.

 Our brain thus begins to consider those substances as something rewarding for us and pushes us more and more to consume them day after day.